the-turing-way/the-turing-way/book/content/continuous_integration/continuous_integration.md

 It is possible to build and test a project on multiple operating systems and against multiple versions of a programming language.
 This will be not be discussed here as this presents and extra level of complexity and will not be needed in most cases for research, but it is discussed [later](#Testing_a_project_against_multiple_versions_of_a_programming_language).

-To specify the distribution of an operating system to run the project with use `dist`, e.g.:
+To specify the distribution of an operating system to run the project with use `dist`, for example:

 ```
 os: linux